nicklockwood/iCarousel/README.md

 The iCarouselDelegate protocol has the following optional methods:

+	- (void)carouselWillBeginScrollingAnimation:(iCarousel *)carousel;

+This method is called whenever the carousel will begin an animated scroll.
+This can be triggered programatically or automatically after the user finishes scrolling the carousel, as the carousel re-aligns itself.

+	- (void)carouselDidEndScrollingAnimation:(iCarousel *)carousel;

+This method is called when the carousel ends an animated scroll.

 	- (void)carouselDidScroll:(iCarousel *)carousel;

 This method is called whenever the carousel is scrolled.
 It is called regardless of whether the carousel was scrolled programatically or through user interaction.